superb-sushi/duuck/README.md

 This is a ReactLynx project bootstrapped with `create-rspeedy`.

 ## Getting Started
-First, [clone this github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into your local device.
+First, [clone the `main` branch of this github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into your local device.
 Navigate to the root folder.

 Then, install the dependencies: